yoyoengine/p2d/README.md

 detect object spanning multiple cells and add it to all cells it spans

 - this involves making decisions on how the linear algebra will be structured for the lib

+## considerations

+in C, make sure we call a rigidbody_sync function to re-update the simulation with ecs changes